Murtu1609/TerraformAzureHub/README.md

 3) The fwnwrules.csv file

-You can have multipe rules in a collection by repeating the same collection name,
+You can have multipe rules in a collection by repeating the same collection name in the collectionname column,

 all rulenames should be unique